 It is our goal at American Sentinel K9, LLC to produce the best bandogs in the history of the world, and certainly the best in existence today for our goals.
 We also listen to our clients to help them find the right dog for their situation.
 It is our goal to treat our customers the way we would want to be treated.
 While customer service is important to us, with all our responsibilities we do stay extremely busy.
 As a result, it is generally best to review the information on our website before contacting us regarding what is available; however, make sure you speak with us before sending in a deposit for a puppy so we can discuss your personal needs and expectations.
 This allows us to make the best recommendations for your situation.

 H. Lee Robinson, M.S. is the owner and training director at American Sentinel K9, LLC.
 Before working to improve the quality of working dogs in the United States, Lee pursued accurate information on the various philosophies, theories, and practices as they pertained to animal behavior, anatomy & physiology, husbandry, genetics, and reproduction.
-Lee's research and personal interests with working animals led him to study bandogs in the early 1990's while obtaining a Bachelor's Degree (1993) and a Master's Degree (1997) in Animal Sciences from the University of Illinois.
+Lee's research and personal interests with working animals led him to study bandogs and their use as protection dogs, guard dogs, and hog catch dogs in the early 1990's while obtaining a Bachelor's Degree (1993) and a Master's Degree (1997) in Animal Sciences from the University of Illinois.

-While pursuing his education, Lee also gained experience in animal behavior, training, and reproduction by working with professionals in the animal industry, including various canine trainers as well as the Center or Reproduction of Endangered Wildlife (CREW) at the Cincinnati Zoo and Botanical Garden's, and became certified in Artificial Insemination.
+While pursuing his education, Lee also gained experience in animal behavior, training, and reproduction by working with professionals in the animal industry, including various trainers versed in obedience and protection dogs and also worked with the Center or Reproduction of Endangered Wildlife (CREW) at the Cincinnati Zoo and Botanical Garden's, after becoming certified in Artificial Insemination.

 Every dog bred at American Sentinel K9, LLC is performance tested and hip x-ray tested, and we offer one of the best health guarantees in the bandog industry.
 In addition to the above, Lee has produced and trained hundreds of working bandogs.
 For these reasons, American Sentinel K9, LLC is able to offer a level of education, experience, and service that other bandog breeders cannot match.
 Thank you for reading.